theicosuperman/mynomp/README.md

-# Ulord - Node Open Mining Portal
+# Node Open Mining Portal

-This is a Cryptohello mining pool based off of Node Open Mining Portal.
+This is a  mining pool based off of Node Open Mining Portal.

 Usage
 =====